snorre-k/idrive-docker/README.md

 ## Backup configuration
 The configuration and operation of backup and restore can be done in the IDrive GUI.
 Help can be found on the [IDrive FAQs](https://www.idrive.com/faq_linux#linuxWeb2) for Linux.

+Be advised, that the containers timezone is UTC and so are the backup times and the log entries.
+Maybe this will be altered and made configurable in a furure change.